Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].
 Then, tiles will be automatically displayed by Universal Viewer.

+* Adaptation of the config

+To customize the configuration of the plugin, create a directory `universal-folder` in your theme and copy the file `plugins/UniversalViewer/views/public/universal-viewer/config.json` inside it: `themes/My_Theme/universal-viewer/config.json`.

+Details of the config options can be found on the [wiki] and tested [online].

 Usage
 -----